Yellow border denotes current featured 'main', which is who you'll find me on for PvE content and during downtime.

 Hello!
 Thank you for taking the time to look through my carrd.

 I am a World of Warcraft refugee with years of writing experience seeking new horizons and co-authors.
-Currently, I am going for my BfA in Creative Writing and am interested in writing complex interlacing and interesting stories that both enhance and are enhanced by the setting
+Currently, I have an AFA Creative Writing and am interested in writing complex interlacing and interesting stories that both enhance and are enhanced by the setting

-I am more an author than a role-player: I am interested in writing a story, not a self-insert to push my views or beliefs (Damn, that sounds pretentious.
-I promise I mean it as a definition and not as an egoist.)
+I am more an author than a role-player: I am interested in writing a story, not a self-insert to push my views or beliefs.
 I will do any kind of writing, from dark to erotic, but I gate all of it behind story.
 I am only here for the story, not to date, nor anything else.
 Please respect the story/theme/setting and its integrity and we will have a constructive writing experience!

 I am a firm believer in In-Character =/= Out-of-Character.
 I do not tolerate drama or outrage culture and I do not cater to children, no matter how old they claim to be.
 As authors we should treat each other with respect; respect for our time, for our effort, et cetera - and that includes solving problems civilly and communicating.
 You can expect to be treated with respect, and I promise I'll do the same.